-Sky-Skan has been creating scientifically accurate products that are easy to use and modify since its foundation, and this year has solidified its position introducing Dark Matter at the IPS 2016 Conference in Warsaw, Poland, where visitors could experience its benefits firsthand.
+Sky-Skan has been creating scientifically accurate products that are easy to use and modify since its foundation, and this year has solidified its position introducing

-Presentation of Dark Matter
+Dark Matter at the

 Beth Moger and Markus Steblei presenting DigitalSky Dark Matter on the stage in Warsaw.